fb-icon

 The key message is: Don’t send traffic AWAY from your landing page

-We’ve seen the different ways that visitors who were interested in a product or service end up clicking on links that take them away from that page or website.
+We’ve analyzed A LOT of client websites and landing pages, and we have seen many ways visitors who are interested in a product or service, end up clicking on links that take them away from the page.

 When does it happen?